 If a class is cancelled due to an emergency or illness of an instructor, the College tries to notify students as soon as possible by phone.
-Cancellations are also posted on the information monitors, on the web site, and with the College answering service.
+Cancellations are also posted on the web site, and with the College answering service.